 #2: 2 indoor division (Century & Long(>150miles) are being added because of the more common use of “virtual riding platforms”.

 Note: The 14-day submission deadline rule will be waived until the above changes have been made to the WUCA website.
 Once in place, then the 14-day submission deadline will resume.

 I. Y-R Divisions

-Personal Division: Personal rides of 90 miles or more, documented by receipts, tracking graph, and/or witness verification.
+Personal Century Division: Personal rides of >90 and <150 miles, documented by receipts, tracking graph, and/or witness verification.
 For credit, you must complete at least 90 miles in an 11 hour period including off the bike time (and maintain an 8.33 mph average after that).

 Indoor Division: Any indoor rides of 90 miles or more that are completed on “virtual riding platforms” such as Zwift, Rouvy, or “similar” (with the use of a smart trainer that can register real power output) where actual riding conditions mimic real world in relation to effort and road grade, can be counted for Year Rounder Indoor Rides.
 Actual Power measurements must be included, and the ride results must be submitted in some format where mileage, distance and avg power are displayed.
 Note: The only deviation from this rule is that anyone is still allowed to submit 6-hours of indoor riding without power and have it count for the Larry Schwarz award.
 6 hours = 100 Miles (just notate that in your submission)

 II.
 General Rules